nwjs/grunt-nw-builder/README.md

 ### Options

 Exactly the same as [nw-builder](https://github.com/mllrsohn/nw-builder).
-You have the advantage to configure the files via Grunt.
+You have the advantage of configuring the files via Grunt.

 ## Manifest Options